 The AMDA is partnering with Medlive to bring this exciting program to HCPs in the Pompe community.

-Join leading experts Dr. Tahseen Mozaffar and Dr. Barbara Burton as they discuss late-onset Pompe disease (LOPD).
+Join leading experts Dr. Tahseen Mozaffar and Dr. Barbara Burton as they discuss late-onset Pompe disease (LOPD)A form of Pompe disease that begins after infancy and usually progresses more slowly.
+More.
 Hear the latest advancements, including newly approved therapies, diagnostic challenges, and strategies for team-based care.
-This engaging session also features a patient perspective, highlighting unmet needs and challenges in managing LOPD.
+This engaging session also features a patient perspective, highlighting unmet needs and challenges in managing LOPDA form of Pompe disease that begins after infancy and usually progresses more slowly.
+More.

 Watch on Medlive Neuro.